 Email Marketing is vital for E-Commerce

 Everybody agrees.
-According to data from the Direct Marketing Association (DMA) in 203, the return of email marketing was around £26 for each pound invested.
+According to data from the Direct Marketing Association (DMA), the return of email marketing was around £26 for each pound invested.
 These numbers are all the more important for e-commerce because they directly influence turnover.
 So, do these numbers help to strengthen investment in this communication channel and the relationship with the client?

 The Naked Truth